Chosen1PR/saved-response/README.md

 - Added the ability to make a post with the u/saved-response bot account.
 - Changed "PM" references to "Message" for clarity.
-- Migrated app to Devvit Web.
+- Bumped Devvit version to 0.12.x

 ### [0.0.26] (2025-10-10)